-The West Tennessee Forensic Services, Inc. provides forensic mental health evaluation services to the Shelby County Juvenile and Adult Courts and the State of Tennessee Criminal Courts (in Shelby County, Tennessee).
+The West Tennessee Forensic Services, Inc. provides forensic mental health evaluation services to the Shelby County Juvenile and Adult Courts and the State of Tennessee Criminal Courts (in Memphis).
 This program provides forensic/mental health evaluations of defendants facing criminal charges from minor misdemeanors to capital murder.
-The Forensic Team consists of five psychologists, one Licensed Professional Counselor and one Licensed Clinical Social Worker.
-Most members of the team have worked this contract together for over 30 years.
+The Forensic Team consists of five psychologists and one Licensed Clinical Social Worker.
+Most members of the team have worked together for over 30 years.

 All our evaluations are completed pursuant to a court order.
 The team is considered a "friend of the court," not a member of either the defense or prosecution team.
-The primary evaluations consist of assessing a defendant's competency to stand trial, and mental condition at the time of the alleged offense.
-Although it also includes juvenile psychosexual evaluations, commitment evaluations and diminished capacity.
-Typically, an intern becomes involved in all aspects of the evaluation, including interview, mental status examination, evaluation of specific forensic issues, psychological testing, hospital followup services, consultation with defense and prosecuting attorneys and observation of courtroom testimony.
+The evaluations consist of assessing a defendant's competency to stand trial and mental condition at the time of the alleged offense.
+Typically, an intern becomes involved in all aspects of the evaluation, including interview, mental status examination, evaluation of specific forensic issues, psychological testing, hospital follow-up services, consultation with defense and prosecuting attorneys, and observation of courtroom testimony.

-Supervisors: Stephanie Lovins Steiner, L.C.S.W.
+Supervisors: Stephanie Lovins-Steiner, L.C.S.W., Maggie DeBon, Ph.D., Lynne Zager, Ph.D.